karthikraja95/Deep-Reinforcement-Learning-Continuous-Control/Report.md

             critic_target(state, action) -> Q-value
         ```

-- `Reacher_Project.ipynb` : This Jupyter notebooks allows to instanciate and train the agent.
+- `Continuous_Control.ipynb` : This Jupyter notebooks allows to instanciate and train the agent.
 More in details it allows to :
   - Prepare the Unity environment and Import the necessary packages
   - Check the Unity environment
   - Define a helper function to instanciate and train a DDPG agent